 The University of Birmingham is committed to producing global citizens by providing students with as many opportunities as possible internationalise their degree.
 Each year from within POLSIS up to a quarter of our students have the opportunity to complete a year abroad as part of their degree programme and benefit tremendously from increased confidence and different academic perspective of having studied a politics based degree in a foreign country.

 All programmes offered in the Department of Political Science and International Studies provide students with the opportunity to develop a broad disciplinary knowledge base and a range of analytical and transferable skills, as well as allowing them to build up expertise in specific areas of political life.

-On four-year Year Abroad programmes, students will undertake a year abroad between their second and fourth years at a partner HE institution.
-This will give the student opportunities to experience a different academic environment and way of teaching (and even different approaches to the subject).
+On our four-year Year Abroad programmes, you will undertake a year abroad between your second and fourth years at a partner HE institution.
+This will give you the opportunity to experience a different academic environment and way of teaching (and even different approaches to the subject).

 The year abroad will also enhance employability prospects through a proven ability to succeed in a foreign setting, and will provide an additional opportunity to develop relevant, marketable skills in terms of organisation, communication, and intercultural awareness.